 Neat and tidy with the ball at his feet, Lewandowski's crisp touch and control ensured he maintained possession adeptly while evading pressure.
 Demonstrating his tidy array of manoeuvres to weave out of trouble, the way he used feints, shimmies, shoulder drops and slick changes of pace and direction was key.

 Meanwhile, in terms of his passing, he partook in some lovely combination play in close quarters and connected passages with clarity.
 Distributing accurately and weighting his passing nicely, he also hit some successful through balls and switches of play.

 Dropping deep and lovely switch of play

 Deadly inside the box, his imperious finishing was on full show.
 His first exhibited his unwavering confidence and conviction, as he stroked home his penalty after sending Alexander Nübel the wrong way with a hesitation step.

-To round out his hat-trick off, he blasted home the wonderful finish, which was touched on earlier.
+To round out his hat-trick, he blasted home the wonderful finish that was touched on earlier.

 Quality leap and run at corner

 Scoring in his ninth consecutive match against Schalke, Lewandowski once again proved an unstoppable force, in a match where he ran riot.
 Such a difference maker and able to hurt his adversaries in so many ways, he underlined how his impact goes far beyond just his goals.